 From where will your record label operate?
-While you have the option of establishing your own independent studio in a rented space, you can save money for your small business by operating out of your home office.
-You can rent studio time and arrange professional meetings at external locations, while running your business from home or a shared workspace.
+While you can establish your own independent studio in a rented space, you can save money for your small business by operating out of your home office.
+You can rent studio time and arrange professional meetings at external locations while running your business from home or a shared workspace.

 11. Get Business Insurance

-It’s always important to get the right types of insurance for your small business.
+Getting the right types of insurance for your small business is always important.
 Insurance policies help protect your company in the event of a fire, theft, natural disaster, crisis or even a loss of sales.
 To purchase the right types of insurance for your small business, it’s important to identify your needs.

 The following business insurance types might be purchased by a small business owner starting a record label:

-- Liability insurance – To protect your record label from certain financial losses and even devastation, liability insurance cover medical expenses and legal fees for which your business may be legally responsible.
+- Liability insurance – To protect your record label from certain financial losses and even devastation, liability insurance covers medical expenses and legal fees for which your business may be legally responsible.

 12. Sort Out Your Record Label Taxes